fenago/deep-learning-time-series-forecasting/chapter_08/Lab4.md

 An output layer is specified that predicts a single numerical value.
-The model is fit using the efficient Adam version of stochastic gradient descent and optimized using the mean squared error, or‘mse’, loss function.
+The model is fit using the efficient Adam version of stochastic gradient descent and optimized using the mean squared error, or 'mse' , loss function.
 Once the model is defined, we can fit it on the training dataset.

 ```